World Yo-Yo Contest: Current champions

-Winners by country and players (1993-2013 Unoffficial World Championship)
+Winners by country and players (1993-2013 Unofficial World Championship)

 Hiroyuki Suzuki of Japan winning his fourth World Title in 2012.
 He also won in 2004, 2005, and 2006.

 The World Yo-Yo Contest has historically been dominated by the Japanese-taking home 85 World Titles in the past 22 years.
 The United States has also had a lesser dominance, taking home 27 World Titles.

 Shinji Saito remains the most decorated yo-yoer of all-time with 13 World Titles.
-Hajime Miura is second with 8 World Titles to his name.
+Hajime Miura is second with 9 World Titles to his name.